mediamonks/plexus/README.md

 #### Raw (structured/unstructured): `raw`
 The data source will be ingested as plain text or jsonl data, which can be fed as such directly into an agent.
 #### Vector embeddings (unstructured): `vector`
 Vector embeddings will be generated for distinct chunks of each document in the data source.
-These embeddings are then stored alongside their source text in a vector database, which can be queried as part of a catalog field's query configuration.
+These embeddings are then stored alongside their source text in a vector database, which can be queried as part of a catalog field's query configuration, or via a tool call.
 The catalog field represents the resulting set of text chunks which can then be used by an agent.
 This option requires ingestion prior to invocation.
 #### Vector embeddings (structured): `vector`
-The data will be converted to JSONL and vector embeddings will be generated for each record based on a specific field in the data set, determined by the `searchField` property of the data source configuration.
-These embeddings are then stored alongside their source record in a vector database, which can be queried as part of a catalog field's query configuration.
+The data will be converted to JSONL and vector embeddings will be generated for each record based on a specific set of fields in the data set, determined by the `vectorFields` property of the data source configuration.
+These embeddings are then stored alongside their source record in a vector database, which can be queried as part of a catalog field's query configuration, or via a tool call.
 The catalog field represents the resulting set of records which can then be used by an agent.
 This option requires ingestion prior to invocation.
 #### Digest (unstructured only): `digest`
 The combined text of the data source will be run through an LLM to generate a digest or summary. `instructions` can be provided as part of the data source configuration to instruct the LLM how to summarize.
 If omitted, a basic summarization prompt is used.
 The resulting digest can then be used by an agent.
-#### File (Google GenAI only): `file`
+#### File: `file`
-The files in the data source will be converted to a mime type supported by the selected LLM if necessary, and when used by an agent, will be passed as-is to the LLM, including its original file name for context.
+The files in the data source will be converted to a mime type supported by the selected LLM, and when used by an agent, will be passed as-is to the LLM, including its original file name for context.
+If used for tool calling, the files will be indexed and summarized.

 ### Data Types
 Most targets require you to specify whether the data source should be processed as unstructured data (text) or structured data (data).